French president pokes at Trump for leaving Paris accord

 India and France called for affordable solar technology and concessional finance for promoting solar energy.

-The meeting will discuss framing regulations and standards, credit mechanisms, crowd funding and sharing of technological breakthroughs to promote solar energy in 121 countries associated with the Alliance.
+The meeting was to discuss framing regulations and standards, credit mechanisms, crowd funding and sharing of technological breakthroughs to promote solar energy in 121 countries associated with the Alliance.
 The member countries are fully or partially between the Tropics of Cancer and Capricorn.

 Indian Prime Minister Narendra Modi called for a unified effort for promoting solar energy and said the Alliance would help to achieve greater global energy security.